 This doesn’t always keep kids from sneaking a download or two when you aren’t watching.
 In addition to securing your iPhone from unwanted in-app purchases, you can also keep your iPhone from unwanted subject matter downloads by setting parental controls, or content restrictions, as Apple calls it.

 Setting parental controls can be done with a few simple steps.
-These instructions work for the iPhone, iPad, and iPod touch.
+These instructions on how to set content restrictions work for the iPhone, iPad, and iPod touch.

-How to use parental controls on iPhone and iPad
+How to set up content restrictions on iPhone and iPad

 Step 1: Go to Settings > General > Restrictions.
 If you have not previously set restrictions, you will need to tap on “Enable Restrictions.”